 - 10. Carefully and evenly lower the cabinet by turning each jacking bolt consecutively two full turns (maximum) until the casters contact the floor and the cabinet is no longer supported by the jacking bolts. - 11.
 After the UPS is resting on the floor, remove the jacking bolts and floor protectors.
 Recycle them in a responsible manner. - 12.
 Remove the cabinet support bolts fastening the front, rear, and side cabinet supports together and remove the side supports (see Figure 4-1). - 13.
-If a sidecar is attached to the UPS, loosen the bottom screws and completely remove the top screws securing the sidecar front panel.
-Lift the panel straight up to remove the panel.
+If a sidecar is attached to the UPS, remove the bottom screw securing the sidecar front panel.
+Lift the panel straight up to remove from the panel hanger brackets at the top of the cabinet.

 - 14. If a sidecar is attached to the UPS, remove the sidecar mounting bolts holding the front and rear sidecar supports to the cabinet base (see Figure 4-2). - 15.
 Remove the cabinet mounting bolts holding the front and rear supports to the cabinet base (see Figure 4-1). - 16.
 If installing the cabinet permanently, retain the cabinet mounting bolts; otherwise, recycle the bolts along with the support brackets in a responsible manner. - 17.
 Close the door and secure the latch. - 18.
 If a sidecar is attached to the UPS, remove the screws securing sidecar rear shipping bracket.
 Remove the bracket and reinstall the screws (see Figure 4-3). - 19.
-If the leveling feet are not retracted, turn all leveling feet until they are retracted as far into the cabinet as possible.
+If the leveling feet are not retracted, turn all four leveling feet until they are retracted as far into the cabinet as possible.